microsoft/genaiscript/docs/src/content/docs/reference/scripts/html.md

 ## `convertTablesToJSON`

 This function specializes in extracting tables from HTML content and converting them into JSON format.
-It is useful for data extraction tasks from web pages.
+It is useful for data extraction tasks on web pages.

 ```js
 const tables = await HTML.convertTablesToJSON(htmlContent)